spencerteetaert/loin-feeder-robot/README.md

 * Program the appropriate PLCs to actuate the path determined on the physical build.

 ## source
+### data_send_receive

+This folder contains code that aids in sending/receiving data from a PLC/server as required.
+* instruction_handler.py is a script that ensures commands are sent at the required time to achieve the expected robot motion.

 ### model

 This folder contains the necessary classes required for creating a digital model of the actual robot.